 TGbn editor: Please modify the body of subclause 3.2 (Definitions specific to IEEE 802.11) as follows (tracked changes):

-coordinated restricted target wake time (R-TWT): [Co-RTWT] A procedure that enables an AP to coordinate its R-TWT schedule(s) with OBSS AP(s) to(#909, #2654) obtain extended protection for its R-TWT schedule(s) from OBSS APs and their BSS.
+coordinated restricted target wake time (R-TWT): [Co-RTWT] A procedure that enables an AP to coordinate its R-TWT schedule(s) with OBSS AP(s) to(#909, #2654) obtain extended protection for its R-TWT schedule(s) from OBSS APs and their BSS.(#2837, #3152)

-coordinated restricted target wake time (Co-RTWT) agreement: [Co-RTWT agreement] An agreement established via a successful Co-RTWT negotiation between two APs.

 coordinated restricted target wake time (Co-RTWT) coordinated access point (AP): [Co-RTWT coordinated AP] An AP that extends protection for the R-TWT schedule(s) for which protection is requested by a Co-RTWT requesting AP.

-coordinated restricted target wake time (Co-RTWT) negotiation: [Co-RTWT negotiation] A procedure that enables a Co-RTWT requesting AP as a MAPC requesting AP to establish Co-RTWT agreement(s) with an MAPC responding AP.
+coordinated restricted target wake time (Co-RTWT) negotiation: [Co-RTWT negotiation] A MAPC agreement negotiation for Co-RTWT encompassing one or more requested R-TWT schedules(#3152).

-coordinated restricted target wake time (Co-RTWT) parameter set: [Co-RTWT parameter set] A set of parameters specifying an R-TWT schedule operated by a Co-RTWT requesting AP.
+coordinated restricted target wake time (Co-RTWT) parameter set: [Co-RTWT parameter set] A set of parameters specifying an R-TWT schedule requested by a Co-RTWT requesting AP in a Co-RTWT negotiation.

-coordinated restricted target wake time (Co-RTWT) requesting access point (AP): [Co-RTWT requesting AP] An AP that requests(#742) other APs to protect one or more of its R-TWT schedules.
+coordinated restricted target wake time (Co-RTWT) requesting access point (AP): [Co-RTWT requesting AP] An AP that requests(#742) other OBSS APs and their BSSs to protect one or more of its R-TWT schedules.(#2838, #3153) (#3154, #3155)

-(#3176)(#3177)coordinated restricted target wake time (Co-RTWT) service period (SP): [Co-RTWT SP] A period of time for which Co-RTWT coordinated APs extend protection for a corresponding R-TWT schedule of a Co-RTWT requesting AP.

 multi-AP(#1679) coordination: [MAPC] A framework that includes a set of coordination schemes (such as(#462) Co-BF, Co-SR, Co-TDMA, Co-RTWT, (#876)and Co-CR) and procedures in which APs operating their BSSs on the same primary 20 MHz channel coordinate to reduce interference levels and to improve network performance such as medium utilization efficiency, communication reliability, and latency.(#1965, #2841)